gabrielmpaula/House-Price/README.md

-# House-Price
+# House Price Prediction

-House Price Project
+This project was part of the Machine Learning course in Tsinghua University.